ltsch/mock-scim-server/README.md

 - All entities (users, groups, entitlements, roles, schemas, API keys, etc.) are stored in the database.
 - Database schema is designed for extensibility and easy inspection.
 - Comprehensive relationship management between entities.
+- **Multi-Server Note**: Database strategy (shared vs. separate) will be determined based on performance and implementation complexity analysis.

 ---